 In the European Research Area, the emergence of various research infrastructures that will need access to communication, computing, and data infrastructures to perform collaborative compute- and data intensive science is evident.
 Such research infrastructures would benefit from a shared e-infrastructure that offers the generic capabilities communities need to build their own research platforms.
 Important elements of this ideal shared e-infrastructure are already present, but further work needs to be done both at the technical level (for greater integration) and at the organisational/governance level (for shared governance, harmonised access policies, and suitable business models that ensure long-term availability).

 Even though services are available, it may be difficult for researchers to discover and access them.
-EGI attempts to address this issue by developing a marketplace as a service concept to deliver research resources.
-Electronic markets can play a central role on facilitating the exchange of research knowledge, ICT resources, services, as well as payment options alongside the traditional free at point of delivery model.
+EGI addresses this issue by developing a marketplace as a service concept to deliver research resources.
+Electronic markets can play a central role in facilitating the exchange of research knowledge, ICT resources, services, as well as payment options alongside the traditional free at point of delivery model.
 This means creating a platform where the availability of services can be advertised together with the related access policies and service levels and a customer can easily order and access them.

 In addition, the Marketplace can enhance visibility for resource and service providers, raising awareness of what they can provide as well as helping to promote cross-disciplinary research.